-- FIT System is governed by the FIT Policy 2021., The FIT Policy is published by the Cabinet Secretary for Energy and Petroleum pursuant to discretionary powers under the Energy Act.
-The first FIT was published in March 2008 and revised in January 2010, December 2012 and again in January 2021. - A standard tariff, as provided for in the FIT Policy, is applicable during the duration of the project and is based on the renewable energy source and project size.
-This applies to small-scale biomass, biogas and small-hydro projects (of up to 20 MW) (i.e., for projects below 10MW: biomass USD - 0.095/kWh, biogas USD 0.095/kWh, hydro USD 0.09/kWh). - The operations & maintenance (O&M) component of the tariff is not fixed over the term of the project as it is subject to indexation in accordance with the Consumer Price Index (CPI), i.e. the US or Kenyan CPI. - Renewable energy projects are contracted based on installed capacity, i.e. large renewable projects (> 20MW installed capacity) and small renewable projects (< 20MW installed capacity).
+- FIT System is governed by the FIT Policy 2012 (the 2012 FiT Policy).
+The FIT Policy is published by the Cabinet Secretary for Energy and Petroleum pursuant to discretionary powers under the Energy Act.
+The first FIT Policy was published in March 2008 and revised in January 2010 and again in December 2012. - A revision of the 2012 FiT Policy was proposed in 2021 but has not yet been gazetted and is therefore not yet in force.
+Notably, the Draft 2021 FiT Policy has sought to remove the procurement of geothermal projects from the ambit of the FiT Policy and to require that such projects are - procured in accordance with the "Policy on Licensing of Geothermal Greenfields".
+The Draft 2021 FiT Policy has also sought to exclude wind, solar power projects from the ambit of FiT as well as other renewable energy projects that are above 20 MW.
+Subsequent gazette notices do not include the tariff for wind, solar and geothermal power as part of the the indicative feed in tariffs.
+Separate benchmark tariffs have been set out for wind, solar and geothermal power. - Under the 2012 FiT Policy, a standard tariff is applicable during the life of the PPA and is based on the renewable energy source and project size.
+The FiT applies to small power projects (<10MW installed capacity) and large power projects (>10MW of installed capacity and subject to the prescribed maximum cumulative capacity).

+- The operations & maintenance (O&M) component of the tariff is not fixed over the term of the project as it is subject to indexation in accordance with the Consumer Price Index (CPI), i.e. the US or Kenyan CPI. - Renewable energy projects are contracted based on installed capacity, i.e. large renewable projects

-- A standardised PPA is used for small renewable projects (< 20MW).
-For larger renewable projects (> 20MW and all solar and wind power projects) a standardised PPA is used as a basis of negotiations with the KPLC. - The KPLC guarantees priority purchase, transmission and distribution of all electrical - energy supplied by small renewable projects only (0.2-10MW).
-The applicability of a guarantee of purchase for larger projects is subject to terms negotiated under a PPA. - Capacity charges shall not be payable for projects procured under the 2021 FIT Policy.
+- (> 10MW installed capacity) and small renewable projects (< 10MW installed capacity). - A standardised PPA is used for small renewable projects (< 10MW).
+For larger renewable projects (> 10MW and all solar and wind power projects) a standardised PPA is used as a basis of negotiations with the KPLC. - The KPLC guarantees priority purchase, transmission and distribution of all electrical energy supplied by small renewable projects only (0.2-10MW).
+The applicability of a guarantee of purchase for larger projects is subject to terms negotiated under a PPA.